-"We have been wanting to do a miscarriage awareness post for a while and could never bring ourselves to do it, but we now feel strong enough..."

 "We have been wanting to do a miscarriage awareness post for a while and could never bring ourselves to do it, but we now feel strong enough and as this is Baby Loss Awareness Week, I think now is the right time.

-We have been extremely unlucky and have suffered 4 recurrent miscarriages.
+We have been extremely unlucky and have suffered four recurrent miscarriages.
 Three in the space of 13 months and another just recently.
-Miscarriage isn’t spoken about and is seen as a taboo subject; people don’t really know how to respond or what to say which is understandable because it can make people feel uncomfortable.
+Miscarriage isn't spoken about and is seen as a taboo subject; people don't know how to respond or what to say which is understandable because it can make people feel uncomfortable.
 So, I think this is why many people suffer in silence which can cause huge mental health issues.

 There are lots of parts to a miscarriage, one of which is the physical side.
 I think this is important to talk about because this is the part that people find most disturbing and it’s something that both my partner and I have never discussed with anyone.
 I will talk about our third miscarriage here as this was probably the worst physically.
 We were told that we had lost the baby and therefore have to have a managed miscarriage, where you have some tablets to help you pass it.
-Let me just say that the pain was insane, my tummy was contracting to get rid of the baby, I couldn’t move and just had to wait for my body to do its job as well as the bleeding and there really is a hell of a lot of blood with some miscarriages, after all the blood eventually our baby came out on the toilet.
+Let me just say that the pain was insane, my tummy was contracting to get rid of the baby, I couldn't move and just had to wait for my body to do its job as well as the bleeding and there is a hell of a lot of blood with some miscarriages after all the blood eventually our baby came out on the toilet.

 It was a very strange and hopeless feeling as in this situation your mind has no control over your body, and you push out a baby that you so desperately wanted.
 It felt like it slid out of me so easily after the hours of agony I went through.
-As this was our 3rd miscarriage, our “pregnancy” had to go away for testing, this is called Karyotyping.
-So, we had to fish our baby out of the toilet and put it into a Tupperware box and keep it in the fridge overnight; Early Pregnancy Unit (EPU) is not open at nighttime.
-I’m sure you can understand just how distressing this was, and words can’t really describe the feeling as you lay in bed with your dead baby in your fridge.
+As this was our third miscarriage, our "pregnancy" had to go away for testing, this is called Karyotyping.
+So, we had to fish our baby out of the toilet and put it into a Tupperware box and keep it in the fridge overnight; the Early Pregnancy Unit (EPU) is not open at nighttime.
+I'm sure you can understand just how distressing this was, and words can't describe the feeling as you lay in bed with your dead baby in your fridge.

 I will discuss the first miscarriage now as this helps explain further the physical toll it has on your body.

 We got pregnant the first time we tried, and it felt a little too good to be true.
 Sadly, that was the case for us, and we had a missed miscarriage, which is the most common type of miscarriage.
 We went for a scan and learned that our baby had no heartbeat.
-As the baby didn’t come out naturally, I had to have a dilation and curretage (D&C) it is a procedure to remove the baby from inside your uterus.
+As the baby didn’t come out naturally, I had to have a dilation and curettage (D&C) which is a procedure to remove the baby from inside your uterus.
 This is an invasive procedure and can leave you with some pain.